Tunku Abdul Rahman: Personal life

 It was in Kulim that Tunku married his first wife, Meriam Chong who was the daughter of his friend, Chong Ah Yong, a Thai Chinese.
 A year after their marriage, Tunku's daughter Tunku Khadijah was born.
 A year later, a son Tunku Ahmad Nerang was born.
 A month after Meriam gave birth to her second child, she contracted a severe attack of malaria and died.

 On Meriam's death, Tunku wrote to his lady friend in England, Violet Coulson, who ran a coffee shop that Tunku had frequented as a student.
 When Tunku's letter reached Violet, she dropped everything and turned up in Singapore.
 They were secretly married by the Kadi in the Malay mosque in Arab Street according to Muslim rites.
 After conversion, Violet's Muslim name was Puteh Bte Abdullah.
 Violet went to live in Penang because they had no approval of the Ruler or Regent.
 Tunku Ibrahim, the Regent, was strongly opposed to mixed marriages, but when he died unexpectedly in 1934 and was succeeded as Regent by Tunku Mahmud, the Sultan's younger brother, he consented to the marriage.
 Though their marriage went well, Tunku's responsibilities in the public service were all-consuming and after a separation where Violet returned to London, they have divorced amicably in 1947.
 He then married Sharifah Rodziah Syed Alwi Barakbah, with whom he adopted four children, Sulaiman, Mariam, Sharifah Hanizah (granddaughter), and Faridah.
 He also secretly married Bibi Chong and was given two children, Tunku Noor Hayati and Tunku Mastura.

 Tunku's house, located at 1 Jalan Changkat Kia Peng in Kuala Lumpur, was acquired by the Government of the Philippines in 1987 and now serves as the chancery of the Philippine Embassy in Malaysia.

 Death

 He died peacefully on 6 December 1990 at the age of 87.
-Among those who witnessed his last breath were Chief Secretary Tun Ahmad Sarji, Prime Minister Mahathir, and a few others.
-The PM later ordered the Chief Secretary to announce the death of Tunku.
+Among those who witnessed his last breath were Prime Minister Mahathir Mohamad with his Deputy Abdul Ghafar Baba also Chief Secretary Ahmad Sarji Abdul Hamid, and a few others.
+Mahathir later ordered the Chief Secretary to announce the death of Tunku.
 He was buried at the Langgar Royal Mausoleum in Alor Setar according to his wish signed a day before his death.